 It started in October 2010.
-Will and I had just moved to Atlanta and didn’t know a thing about the city.
+My boyfriend Will and I had just moved to Atlanta and didn’t know a thing about the city.

 We picked a neighborhood at random – eeny-meeny-miney-moe – and rented the first listing we found on Craigslist.
 We struck gold.

-Our neighborhood has a vibrant rental market brimming with young professionals with great credit scores.
-We live two blocks from Atlanta’s most beautiful park, a rolling greenscape with spectacular skyline views.
+We moved two blocks from Atlanta’s most beautiful park, a rolling greenscape with spectacular skyline views.
 It hosts huge outdoor concerts, festivals and farmer’s markets, and it’s less than a 5 minute walk from our front door.

 Obviously, Will and I shared the same thought: This neighborhood holds an advantage that can never be replicated.
-There’s strong rental demand in this neighborhood, especially as Atlanta booms -– jobs are growing and young talent flocks here for the warm weather.
+There’s strong rental demand from young professionals with great credit.

-Will and I checked the price of the building where we were renting.
+We checked the price of the 3-unit building where we were renting.
 Our landlord purchased the building in 2004 for $323,000.
-The unit Will and I rented, a 3-bedroom, goes for $1,200.
-The other two units are 1-bedrooms.
-I’ll assume our landlord collects $600 each, bringing his monthly income to $2,400.
+His monthly income is approximately $2,400.

 Assuming our landlord put 20 percent down and has a 5 percent interest rate, his monthly mortgage would be $1,725 per month.
 Our landlord’s water bill – he outright told us – is $300 per month (last month he paid $320).
 Trash is $100 a month ($33 per month per unit).
-Insurance (he needs “commercial” insurance since it’s a multi-unit building) comes to $250 a month.
-In other words: his baseline expenses equal $2,375 and his income is $2,400.
+Insurance comes to $250 a month.
+In other words: his baseline expenses are $2,375 and his income is $2,400.

 That leaves tiny room for error.
 If the water bill spikes an extra $25, the landlord has to cover the difference out-of-pocket.
 And he has NOTHING set aside for management or maintenance.
 In other words, his investment is “negative cash flow” – it removes money from his pocket every month.